larralapid/Larralapid.GitHub.io/index.md

 ## Currently

-Actively seeking subcontracting opportunities in ServiceNow via Somastack Consultancy.
+Actively seeking technical ServiceNow role as architect, developer, implementer, or administrator.

 ## Specialized in (ServiceNow)